atlaste/CPPCoverage/README.md

 Over the period that we've used this extension, it has proven to be both reliable and stable, resulting in only a very few issues and very little work for us to maintain it.
 However, if you do find a bug or think the tool lacks a feature, please let us know by posting it in 'issues'.

+# Coming up

+Over the past year we have used OpenCPPCoverage with our coverage tool.
+And even though OpenCPPCoverage is pretty decent, we feel it just cannot deliver everything that we need.
+Therefore we've been working on a better alternative:

+- OpenCPPCoverage seems to be pretty heavy.
+We wanted something that's fast as hell, since we're measuring all the time.
+During early tests, we've measured our toolkit to be
+  10x faster.
+- The relevant #pragma's are handled by the coverage tool, so that files are properly ignored by the coverage engine.
+- We're working with production-grade software, so we want the memory footprint of out coverage tool to be very small.
+- We want integration in our test suites.
+It makes little sense to run a separate memory leak checker, a separate coverage checker and a separate unit test runner.
+We want all those things at once.
+- Better handling of filters for "normal" solutions.
+We want to measure coverage on our solution, nothing more and nothing less.
+- IsDebuggerAttached is giving us a hard time.
+We've implemented a workaround for this in the new coverage tool.

+Because of this, we decided to implement our own full-fledged C++ code coverage toolkit.

+Even though the new coverage tools support Cobertura XML files, it's not preferred.
+We've created a new text-based file, which is way smaller and more suitable for code coverage.

+The projects Coverage-x86 and Coverage-x64 are the result of this, which already provide an extremely fast code coverage tool.
+For the most part it already works great; for most applications you don't even notice that coverage is being measured.
+However, there are still some problems to be solved, most notably the ones with child processes.
+This current limitation makes it impossible to run VS unit tests, so the current build is still aimed at using OpenCPPCoverage.
+In the next days (weeks?) this will be solved though.

+More importantly, the code base for 'Coverage' is small, making it possible to integrate code coverage in your custom-made test applications.
+For example, our test code measures things like memory leaks on-the-fly.

+If you want to toy with it, grab the solution, go to 'Settings.cs' and change UseNativeCoverageSupport to 'true'.
+Build, install visx.

 # License